Belartale/burst-generate-files/README.md

 ## Settings
 ### `name`
 This is the name that will be displayed in the interface.
+For only the function `CLIGen`.

 ![Image interface](https://user-images.githubusercontent.com/33392042/189359666-be15cce3-133a-444d-a57d-33fb16033f78.png)

+### `templates`
+This is array for options to generate files.
+For only the function `CLIGen`.

 ### `stringsReplacers`
 This is the string which will replace.